d5andy/sschema/README.md

 * fix the simplistic processing instructions (known issue)
 * handle different encodings
 * handle namespaces in the event handler (sax stye perhaps)
-* track position by column and line for error reporting